nplrkn/alsoran/README.md

 ## Current status

--  Alsoran can perform some basic procedures with hardcoded identifiers: NG Setup, F1 Setup, and registration of a single UE.
+-  Alsoran can perform some basic procedures: NG Setup, F1 Setup, and registration of a single UE.

 -  The supported procedures can be demonstrated against open source 5G core Free5GC.